Field Equipment Storage

 If you have larger items such as steel storage containers that you intend to move into the storage area, please contact Operations and Management, ph#780-492-6400, well in advance to make appropriate arrangements.
 Should any of your items be missing or damaged, this should be reported immediately to campus security / risk management and the researcher’s management team within the faculty.

-There are several steel storage containers currently out at South Campus and most of these belong to Biological Sciences.
-Dr. Erin Bayne is the contact for Biological Sciences steel storage containers and please contact him by phone at 2-4165 or by email if you are in that department and wish to utilize these storage containers.
+There are several steel storage containers currently out at South Campus and most of these belong to Biological Sciences (Erin Bayne,, 2-4165 or email) and Renewable Resources (Alex Drummond, 2-2056, email) if you are in that department and wish to utilize these storage containers.

 Other storage possibilities

 We would suggest that you contact your department first to see if there is available storage space within the department's facilities.

 If there is no department storage available, and you are in need of heated short-term storage for field research equipment/supplies, you can contact Paul Kroeker in Supply Management Services, Warehouse Storage Services, 2-0415.
 They have space available in the Materials Management Building.
 The cost for storage is 60 cents per square foot per month of occupied rack space.
 The Warehouse is heated and is access restricted.
 The boxes would need to be stackable and placed on a pallet (either 12 square feet or 18 square feet depending on pallet size).
 They can give you a firm estimate on the cost once you submit a Storage Request Form and then they can make arrangements with dispatch to have the items picked up and brought to the warehouse.